Approximation and Uncertainty Quantification of Systems with Arbitrary Parameter Distributions using Weighted Leja Interpolation: Introduction

 \section{Introduction}

 Studying physical systems often involves assessing the influence of random parameters upon a system's behavior and outputs.
 Such \gls{uq} studies are becoming increasingly popular in a variety of technical domains.
-Of particular importance to industrial scientists and engineers are non-intrusive \gls{uq} methods, such that the complex and often proprietary simulation softwares which model physical systems can be incorporated into \gls{uq} studies without any modifications.
+Of particular importance to industrial scientists and engineers are {so-called} non-intrusive \gls{uq} methods, where the term ``non-intrusive'' signifies that the often complex and typical proprietary simulation software applied to model physical systems are incorporated into \gls{uq} studies without any modifications.

-Sampling methods such as (quasi-) \gls{mc} \cite{caflisch1998} or \gls{lhs} \cite{loh1996} continue to be the most common approaches in the context of non-intrusive \gls{uq}, and for good reasons; they are very simple to implement, embarrassingly parallelizable, and can be applied to problems with a large number of parameters under relatively mild assumptions regarding the regularity of the underlying mathematical model.
-However, their slow convergence rates render sampling methods unattractive or even intractable in cases where high accuracies are sought, or if single simulations are highly time-demanding.
+Sampling methods such as (quasi-) \gls{mc} \cite{caflisch1998} or \gls{lhs} \cite{loh1996} are the most common approaches applied for non-intrusive \gls{uq}, as they are easy to implement, straightforwardly parallelizable, and can be applied to problems with a large number of parameters under relatively mild assumptions regarding the regularity of the underlying mathematical model.
+However, their slow convergence rates render them unattractive or even intractable in cases where high accuracy is demanded and single simulations are highly time-consuming.

-Computationally efficient alternatives have been found since more than 25 years in the use of spectral \gls{uq} methods \cite{lemaitre2010, xiu2010}, which approximate the functional dependence between a stochastic system's random inputs and outputs.
-The most popular black-box methods of this category employ Lagrange or \gls{gpc} \cite{xiu2002} global polynomial approximations, where the former rely on interpolation schemes \cite{babuska2010, barthelmann2000} and the latter are most commonly based on \gls{ls} regression \cite{blatman2010, blatman2011, migliorati2013a} or pseudo-spectral projection \cite{lemaitre2001} methods.
-Assuming a smooth input-output dependence, spectral \gls{uq} methods provide fast convergence rates, in some cases even exponential ones.
-However, their performance scales badly with the number of input parameters, an effect known as the curse of dimensionality \cite{bellman1957}.
+Computationally efficient alternatives are spectral \gls{uq} methods \cite{lemaitre2010, xiu2010}, which approximate the functional dependence of a system's \gls{qoi} on its input parameters.
+The most popular black-box methods of this category employ global polynomial approximations by aid of either Lagrange interpolation schemes \cite{babuska2010, barthelmann2000} or \gls{gpc} \cite{xiu2002}, where the latter approach is typically based on \gls{ls} regression \cite{blatman2010, blatman2011, migliorati2013a} or pseudo-spectral projection methods \cite{conrad2013, constantine2012, lemaitre2001}, or, less commonly, on interpolation \cite{loukrezis2019b}.
+Assuming a smooth input-output dependence, spectral \gls{uq} methods provide fast convergence rates, in some cases even of exponential order.
+However, their performance decreases rapidly for an increasing number of input parameters due to the curse of dimensionality \cite{bellman1957}.
 To overcome this bottleneck, state-of-the-art approaches rely on algorithms for the adaptive construction of sparse approximations \cite{blatman2010, blatman2011, chkifa2014, migliorati2013a, nobile2008a, stoyanov2016}.